 Visual Merchandising and It’s Role in Retailing

-In order to understand the key role played by Visual Merchandising in retailing one has to look at the whole scenario with a macro view i.e. to study the entire spectrum of its existence in relation to retail strategy and store design.
-We have studied earlier how the retailing is consumer-centric.
-The aim of the retailer is to satisfy the customer as well as make profits.
-Visual merchandising is a means used to attract customers, keep them in store to make planned and impulse sale.
+To understand the key role played by Visual Merchandising in retailing, one has to look at the whole scenario with a macro view i.e. to study the entire spectrum of its existence about retail strategy and store design.
+We have studied earlier how retailing is consumer-centric.
+The retailer aims to satisfy the customer as well as make profits.
+Visual merchandising is a means used to attract customers, keep them in-store to make planned and impulse sales.

 Definition of Retailing:

-Retailing is derived from a French word “retailer” which means to cut a piece or to break a bulk.
+Retailing is derived from the French word “retailer” which means to cut a piece or to breakbulk.
 According to Kotler “Retailing includes all the activities involved in selling goods or services to the final consumer for personal, non-business use”.
-In Retailing the products and services are distributed to reach the final consumer in time for its proper utilization.
+In Retailing the products and services are distributed to reach the final consumer in time for their proper utilization.

 Introduction to Visual Merchandising:

-The visual merchandiser is aware of the retail strategy and the company goals of the retailer in order to project the same in the store.
+The visual merchandiser is aware of the retail strategy and the company goals of the retailer to project the same in the store.
 Earlier retailers used advertising as the only media to attract customers to the store.
 Today each retailer creates a distinctive image based on its retail strategy.
-The retailers are trying to pull more and more consumers towards them by providing consumers the advantage of good price, quality, availability of the product, a good product mix, [i.e. which covers all segments e.g. kids, ladies, men’s, home furnishing, bed and bath, cosmetics, perfumes and other accessories etc.], a wide spectrum of brands [e.g. casual, formal and ethnic, domestic, international etc.] along with good service.
+The retailers are trying to pull more and more consumers towards them by providing consumers the advantage of good price, quality, availability of the product, a good product mix, [i.e. which covers all segments e.g. kids, ladies, men’s, home furnishing, bed and bath, cosmetics, perfumes, and other accessories, etc.], a wide spectrum of brands [e.g. casual, formal and ethnic, domestic, international, etc.] along with good service.

 Retail strategy- A mission statement for the retailer:

-In visual merchandising, the visual merchandiser understands that changing life styles, growing middle-class family structure, living spaces and rise in incomes levels are factors that have changed the consumer dynamics of a country which has also affects the strategy of the retailer.
+In visual merchandising, the visual merchandiser understands that changing lifestyles, growing middle-class family structure, living spaces, and rise in income levels are factors that have changed the consumer dynamics of a country which has also affected the strategy of the retailer.

 Retail strategy is the vision of the retailer.
-It is according to this vision the company plans its function in order to achieve increased sales, build customer loyalty, build and implement company’s goals.
-This strategy can be a price strategy, product strategy, placement strategy or a promotional strategy.
+It is according to this vision the company plans its function to achieve increased sales, build customer loyalty, build and implement the company’s goals.
+This strategy can be a price strategy, product strategy, placement strategy, or a promotional strategy.

-The retailer’s mission is price driven the visual merchandiser displays products in a manner high lighting the price points so it becomes easier for the price conscious customer to search for products of his taste at his price and make a sale.
-If the target consumer is middle class, then the retailer may want to provided the consumers quality goods but at an affordable price.
+The retailer’s mission is price-driven the visual merchandiser displays products in a manner high lighting the price points so it becomes easier for the price-conscious customer to search for products of his taste at his price and make a sale.
+If the target consumer is the middle class, then the retailer may want to provide the consumers with quality goods but at an affordable price.
 The consumer goes home feeling that he got value for money.
-If the target consumer is elite class, then retailer will provide goods that are of the higher price segment to please the consumers taste and requirement.
-Some consumer’s have a mindset that higher the price betters the quality.
+If the target consumer is elite class, then the retailer will provide goods that are of the higher price segment to please the consumer’s taste and requirements.
+Some consumers have a mindset that the higher the price betters the quality.
 The retailer has to take into consideration the competitor’s price for the same type of product before concluding the final price of his product.

 In visual merchandising, the retailer strategy is placement driven.
-The visual merchandiser understands why the retailer has chosen to has chosen to target, a particular section [e.g. kids] only or to provide products in all sections [ e.g. kids, women’s ,men’s] or be a preferred supplier in the particular segment [e.g. women’s] .
-The visual merchandiser analyzes what the competitors brands that are already established in that category are offering.
-Studies in depth competitors progress daily and keeping theses benchmarks in mind creates an ambiance at the store that is updated as per international trends and better than the competitors, by providing the consumers and productive shopping experience and make a sale.
+The visual merchandiser understands why the retailer has chosen to target, a particular section [e.g. kids] only or to provide products in all sections [ e.g. kids, women’s, men’s] or be a preferred supplier in the particular segment [e.g. women’s].
+The visual merchandiser analyzes what the competitor’s brands that are already established in that category are offering.
+Studies in-depth competitors progress daily and keeping these benchmarks in mind creates an ambiance at the store that is updated as per international trends and better than the competitors, by providing the consumers and productive shopping experience and make a sale.

-The retailer may employ a marketing agency to do this research on classification of the population and decide who his target consumer is.
-Explained below is how a retailer will conclude his target consumer.
-Every retailer before starting his own brand does an extensive research on the demographic trend of the population of the country where the brand is to be launched.
+The retailer may employ a marketing agency to do this research on the classification of the population and decide who his target consumer is.
+Explained below is how a retailer will conclude its target consumer.
+Every retailer before starting his own brand does extensive research on the demographic trend of the population of the country where the brand is to be launched.

-The objective is to conclude what segment of the population, gender, income group etc. he wants to target and analyze the feasibility of the venture.
-As per latest population census available classify them as.
+The objective is to conclude what segment of the population, gender, income group, etc. he wants to target and analyze the feasibility of the venture.
+As per the latest population census available classify them as.

 - This research is essential to conclude what is the ratio of the population and how many and types of brands to establish to cover the target consumer.

 - The level of literacy-bifurcation state wise.
-Literacy rate is equated to employment.
+The literacy rate is equated to employment.

-- This research is essential to know the total spending power of a particular area so that the products offered are in lieu with the spending power.
+- This research is essential to know the total spending power of a particular area so that the products offered are instead of the spending power.

 - This research is essential to know the spending income per home, how much is spent by each family on essential and luxury products.

-After analyzing this data [of the target consumer] the retailer may concludes how many brands per segment he wants to launch.
+After analyzing this data [of the target consumer] the retailer may conclude how many brands per segment he wants to launch.
 The retailer may conclude to establish 22 brands as given below: